sturkie/Embedded_Systems/README.md

 #### Part 4
 This exercise features two outputs, PORTB and PORTC.
 PORTB outputs the input masked with 0xF0 and shifts it 4 to the right.
 PORTC outputs the input masked with 0x0F and shifts it 4 to the left.
 ## Lab 4
+### State Machines
+This lab is the introduction to using state machines and implementing them in C with user defined data types and switch cases.
 #### Part 1
 In this exercise, we create our first state machine.
 We use two switch statements, one for transitions in between states and one for state actions.
 Our first state is the LED_One state.
 If the button (input A at b0) is equal to 1 (being pushed), then the state is set to LED_Two.
 Otherwise, we remain in state LED_One.
 While in LED_One, our output is set to 0x01.
 If the button is pressed in state LED_Two, then the state is set to LED_One.
 Otherwise, we remain in state LED_Two.
 While in LED_Two, our output is set to 0x02.
 #### Part 2